Monday, November 20, 2017

 Sunday, September 24, 2017

 Spoilers for the new TWIN PEAKS!
 Spoilers or the ravings of a madman?
 You be the judge!
 But I took some Benadryl for allergies and it put me to sleep.
 When I awoke, I was thinking of a clue the giant gives in that show, telling our protagonist to remember the names Richard and Linda.
 I woke up with an anagram almost completed.
 And it worked better when I spelled Linda the way Lynda Barry does it.
 But it wasn't just right until I used the Spanish word for "and," making an anagram for "RICHARD Y LINDA" instead.
 And do you know what that anagram is?
 A signature!
 If you remove David Lynch's surname from "RICHARD Y LINDA" all you have left are double letters.
 Isn't that curious?
 And this show was all about doubles.
-You have AA II RR DD.
+Without "LYNCH," the only remaining letters are AA II RR DD.
 The AA means "Twin Peaks."
 Just look!
 Those are two matching mountains, with "twin peaks."
 Snowcapped, even!
 The II is "two I's" (two selves) or just the Roman numeral II, as in Twin Peaks 2.
 The RR is for the Double R and for Rancho Rosa, the production company/fictional subdivision.
 And the DD is for Dougie/Dale or the two Dales or David/Dale, or dreamer/dream (dissociative disorder?) or Directed by David...
 So: RICHARD Y LINDA = AA II RR DD LYNCH.
 One translation: "Twin Peaks 2, a Rancho Rosa production directed by David Lynch."
 Possibly.
 I apologize to the hundreds of people who have already figured this out.
 I tried to google it a little bit, but it's not so easy to google.
 This interpretation is especially hard on Mark Frost.
 Anyway, I'd like to say thank you to the makers of Benadryl.

 Monday, September 18, 2017